 Switching lets you save when it comes to paying for any fees if you are still under contract plus get to keep your number as well.
 But in reality, you will be forced to get a subscription that you may not need.
 So if you see a promo for switching customers, study the promo well and check every clause just to find out if this is indeed the right promotional, unlimited offer for you.
 For your information, you may get a free phones when you switch other operators.

-Do you really need an unlimited data plan?
+Why do you really need the cheapest unlimited data plan?

 After finding out the different unlimited data plan offerings from different carriers, can you now confidently say that you are willing to pay this much for an unlimited plan?